ChetGan/URL-Shortener/README.md

 ## Instructions for running the program:
 1. Download the source code and go to the root directory of the project
 2. (Make sure to have Docker installed!)
 Run the command 'docker-compose -f docker-compose.yml up --build'.
 That's it!
 Everything should be running.
-3. To turn off the application, run the command 'docker-compose down'
+    a.
+To turn off the application, run the command 'docker-compose down'
-4. To turn it back on, run the command 'docker-compose up'
+    b.
+To turn it back on, run the command 'docker-compose up'

 # Testing:
 By default, all tests should run after executing the docker-compose command in step two of running the application.